haozeli-ling/Semantics001/README.md

 - Kearns, Kate.
 2011. *Semantics*.
 Bloomsbury.
 - Portner, Paul.
 2005. *What is Meaning?* Blackwell.
 - Schlenker, Phillippe.
 2022. *What It All Means*.
 MIT Press.

+## Acknowlegement

+The introductory course is designed based on my teaching in various institutions across Asia and North America.
+Besides me, my teaching assistants from these intitutions have also made a significant contributions to the course design.
+I'd like to thank them for their help.